Leor8a/leor8a.github.io/_pages/curriculum.md

  image: "/images/lowpolyTwo.jpg"
 ---

----
-Curriculum Vitae
+#### Curriculum Vitae

----
----
-Experience
+###### Experience

----
-**iOS Developer, Android Developer, Web Developer, Founder** March 2019 - PRESENT
+###### iOS Developer, Android Developer, Web Developer, Founder

+March 2019 - PRESENT

 Founder of Tequila Freak Website, a one man studio.
 Founder, manager and creator of www.tequilafreak.com, a website for Computer Graphic Lovers.
 TequilaFreak.com holds my portafolio of proyects that I was involved into on the past years, and a blog, where I can talk about CG and my favorite stuff.

-**iOS Developer Jr**
+###### iOS Developer

 Company: New Land Apps
 June 2018 - March 2019